 Road Trippers is a popular resource that highlights loads of different destinations throughout the United States from National Parks to roadside tourist attractions.
 Road Trippers ensures you’re not missing any must-see destinations and are taking the most efficient route possible for your RV trip.

 4. Create your RV packing list

 It can be very easy to get caught up in the excitement of your RV trip plans.
 However, if you’re not careful, you could leave behind some important items.
-This is why we recommend that you keep a detailed packing list for your RV of any essential items that you don’t want to forget.
+We recommend keeping a detailed packing list of anything you would want on your trip.

 5. Get to know your RV

 Just like you probably didn’t become best friends with your BFF overnight, getting to know your RV takes time.
-The more time you spend in it and with it, the more you’ll get to know how to use the various features and how to enjoy it fully.
+The more time you spend in it and with it, the more you’ll get to know its features.

-There’s no better way to get to know your RV than to take it out on a trip or two to a local campground.
+There’s no better way to get to know your RV than to take it on a trip to a local campground.
 Look for campgrounds with large RV sites that have plenty of room.
-This can help you gain confidence with backing in your rig and setting it up without worrying about bumping into obstacles that could damage your rig.
+This can help you gain confidence with backing in your rig and setting it up without worrying.

 Avoid these rookie camping mistakes